 RNA Regulation in Streptococcus pneumoniae

-In collaboration with the van Opijnen Lab at BC, we are investigating RNA regulation in Streptococcus pneumoniae.
-We are specifically interested in assessing how structured RNA regulators contribute to the growth and virulence of S. pneumoniae and understanding the relationship between gene regulation and organismal fitness.
-A new project we’re beginning will examine the impact of inhibiting translation on the secondary structure of RNA regulators in S. pneumoniae using high-throughput approaches.
+We are investigating RNA regulation in Streptococcus pneumoniae.
+We are specifically interested in assessing how structured RNA regulators contribute to the growth and virulence of S. pneumoniae and understanding the relationship between gene regulation and organismal fitness, and furthermore how transcriptional changes may lead to fitness changes.

 Transcriptome of S. pneumoniae TIGR4 including transcription start and stop sites mapped to the genome.
 From Warrier et al. PLoS Pathogens 2018.